 The next morning found our offices largely empty.
-And just 16 hours after our CEO’s firmwide announcement, in what can only be described as a Herculean effort on behalf of the entire IT department, Gresham Smith staff were equipped to effectively work from their homes.
+And just 16 hours after Al’s firmwide announcement, in what can only be described as a Herculean effort on behalf of our entire IT department, Gresham Smith staff were equipped to effectively work from their homes.

 Laptops, VoIP & Redundancy

-Two years later, our IT group worked to transition the final “holdouts” to laptops (not everybody wanted one!).
+Two years later, our IT group worked to transition the final “holdouts” to laptops.
 Around the same time, we moved to Voice over IP (VoIP) as a platform for our voice communications.
 This process eliminated nearly all handsets from the firm, and our workforce transitioned to headsets.
-Most everybody wanted one of those.

 This accomplished two vital tasks: It gave each office a way to carry internet traffic out locally and provided a way for us to have an automated failover—a process of automatically moving an application to a standby server during a failure—in the event the main data circuit stopped working.